Google Account: Security

 While creating a Google account, users are asked to provide a recovery email address to allow them to reset their password if they have forgotten it, or if their account is hacked.
-In some countries, such as the United States, the United Kingdom and India, Google may also require one-time use of a mobile phone number to send an account validation code by SMS text messaging or voice message when creating a new account.
+In some countries, such as the United States, the United Kingdom, India and Italy, Google may also require one-time use of a mobile phone number to send an account validation code by SMS text messaging or voice message when creating a new account.

 Google also offers a two-step verification option—for additional security against hacking—that requests a validation code each time the user logs into their Google account.
 The code is either generated by an application ("Google Authenticator" or other similar apps) or received from Google as an SMS text message, a voice message, or an email to another account.
 Trusted devices can be "marked" to skip this 2-step log-on authentication.
 When this feature is switched on, software that cannot provide the validation code (e.g. IMAP and POP3 clients) must use a unique 16-character alphanumeric password generated by Google instead of the user's normal password.

 Users who seek an even higher level of security protection, including users whose accounts could be attractive targets for hackers, such as celebrities, politicians, journalists, political activists and wealthy individuals, can opt-in to Google's Advanced Protection Program.
 This program requires the user to purchase two U2F USB keys — not for data storage, but for identity verification.
 The U2F keys are used to provide two-step verification during login.
 One is for backup purposes, in case the first is lost.
 The Advanced Protection Program includes further security measures to protect the user's account, such as restrictions on which applications the user can grant access to their account, and a more thorough identity verification process for regaining access to the account if the password is forgotten.

 On June 5, 2012, a new security feature was introduced to protect users from state-sponsored attacks.
 Whenever Google analysis indicate that a government has attempted to compromise an account, a notice will be displayed that reads "Warning: We believe state-sponsored attackers may be trying to compromise your account or computer."

 Activity tracking

 The tool called 'My Activity' launched in 2016 - which supersedes Google Search history and Google Web History — enables users to see and delete data tracked by Google through the Google account.
 The tool shows which websites were visited using Chrome while logged in, devices used, apps used, Google products interacted with, etc. All information is laid out in a timeline-like layout.
-Users can choose to entirely disable tracking, or remove certain activities which they don't want to be tracked.
+Users can choose to entirely disable tracking, or remove certain activities which they do not want to be tracked.